 Last Updated on July 17, 2021 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links.
-I may be compensated if you make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Wright Choice Alpacas

 I had the opportunity to visit Wright Choice Alpacas of Hubbardton, Vermont.
 Located at 161 Howland Rd in Hubbardton, Wright Choice Alpacas is run and managed by Deb Wright Bahre who has been raising Alpacas since 2001.
 Not only does she raise these gorgeous alpacas but she also makes a variety of crafts from their fleece that she offers for sale to the public.

-I love the time that I spent visiting with the Deb and her alpacas and if you’re local to Hubbardton, Vermont I highly recommend you stop by and visit them yourself.
+I love the time that I spent visiting with Deb and her alpacas and if you’re local to Hubbardton, Vermont I highly recommend you stop by and visit them yourself.
 If you’re not in the area, you can check out the list of alpaca farms across the country to find one near you.

 Disclosure of Material Connection: No compensation received.
 I just spent an amazing afternoon making some new friends.

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email email@example.com to chat.